Stateless Mind Pavilion

 The Stateless Mind Pavilion continues to evolve and travel:

-2025: A new iteration at Emergency Room, National Art Gallery, Malaysia
+- 2025: Reflection Mode, National Art Gallery, Malaysia

-These activations underscore the Pavilion’s role as a nomadic, transnational stage—one that refuses static definitions and embraces cross-border resonance.
+These activations situate the Pavilion as a nomadic, transnational stage—one that refuses static definitions and embraces cross-border resonance.

 Profile at a Glance